Dawn of War: Dark Crusade - Review

 When you start up the campaign, you choose the species you wish to control for the entirety of the single-player campaign.
 Your choices include the familiar races that were in previous versions: Space Marines, Imperial Guard, Eldar, Orks, and Chaos Marines.
 The two new species added include the Tao—the barely used aliens of the Warhammer 40,000 universe—as well as the Necrons, which were in Winter Assault, but not playable.
 I was unsure of what I was getting into with Dark Crusade and chose to go with the army with which I was most familiar: the Space Marines.

-Upon selecting the army, you're treated to a dramatic and poorly dictated cut-scene specific to the army of your choice.
+Upon selecting the army, you're treated to a dramatic and poorly dictated cutscene specific to the army of your choice.
 Then, you are thrust into the overview map.
 The map is a daunting indication of how much game there is to play in Dark Crusade.
 Sections of the planet are broken up into more than 20 territories, with each army controlling 2 or so at the start.
 The goal, as you might have guessed, is to eliminate all other armies from the map.
-To do this, you must make it to the home-base of an opposing army and claim that territory.
+To do this, you must make it to the home base of an opposing army and claim that territory.
 Likewise, if the same happens to you, you are eliminated.

 The map view is turn-based, similar to that of a Total War or Civilization game where you can make various decisions or changes, like attacking an enemy territory.
 Then, you end your turn, whereupon the opposing armies each do the same.
 Since there are six other armies on the map, a lot is usually happening in those first few hours.
 If they were to all, hypothetically, band together against you and attack your territories at once, it could be a very eventful turn.
 At one point I had three different armies all attack the same territory in one turn, which basically meant that I had to defend the same location 3 times in a row before I was able to make any other decisions.

 The various decisions you can make on the map view include moving your main army across the map, attacking a territory, upgrading your army, and upgrading your commander.
 Your commander is a bit of an RPG element to the game, which Relic would go on to reuse in Dawn of War II.
 Essentially, as you take over more territories and complete some arbitrary/secondary objectives throughout the campaign, your commander levels up.
 When this happens, you can select the gear to upgrade and improve the commander's stats or abilities.
-Your commander is an essential unit on the battlefield and, when fully-powered, can be a tremendous asset in turning the tide of battle.
+Your commander is an essential unit on the battlefield and, when fully powered, can be a tremendous asset in turning the tide of battle.

 Your army can be upgraded on the map view as well.
 For each territory you claim, you gain requisition points, similar to how you do so in typical Dawn of War battles.
 There are also bonuses to each territory, which allow you to use these points to further upgrade your army.
 Most of the bonuses are simply the ability to add an extra, more powerful unit to your attacking forces, but some are important passive abilities as well.
 For example, controlling one particular territory allows you to attack anywhere on the map at a time, instead of having to trek across the whole map.
 Another allows you to have buildings already constructed upon entering a battlefield.
 Almost all of these bonuses cost the territory requisition points, which you gain at the end of each turn.
 By the time I was finished with the game, I never felt I had a real surplus of those points and even had to just let a turn pass occasionally so I would have enough the next time around to be properly prepared for the following battle.
-I thought that this mechanic was relatively balanced, overall, but it was also tough in the beginning of the game when I only had a few territories under my control.
+I thought that this mechanic was relatively balanced, overall, but it was also tough at the beginning of the game when I only had a few territories under my control.

 Battlefield Gameplay

-The meat and potatoes of Dark Crusade, of course, is on the battlefield.
+The meat and potatoes of Dark Crusade, of course, are on the battlefield.
 This is where the familiar mechanics of Dawn of War come into play.
 The combat is like it always has been with the Dawn of War franchise, apart from the new armies, the strategy required for attacking and defending territories, and the new super-powered commander unit.

 The commander, whom you upgrade throughout the game, eventually becomes the most powerful thing you have on the battlefield.
 My Space Marine hero was able to smash tanks with his hammer in only a few blows by the time he was at full power.
 If he were a usable character in the original Dawn of War I would have felt like I was cheating if I used him.
 Still, he is not immortal and can fall in battle if overwhelmed.
 The commander is an expensive unit, so if he dies, it will cost a lot of resources to bring him back.